 The eparchial logo is to be used when communicating on behalf of the Bishop or on behalf of the Eparchy as a whole.
-Individuals, clergy, and laity communicating on behalf of themselves are prohibited.
+This logo has been approved for use by Bishop David since January 2021.
+Use of the logo is prohibited without permission from Bishop David Motiuk.